Ready to respond together

-During a storm, the number one cause of power outages is fallen trees, vegetation and windblown debris.
+During Hurricane Irma, we saw that the number one cause of power outages is fallen trees, vegetation and windblown debris.
 These can easily get blown into a power line and bring it down.
 Downed power lines create an obvious dangerous and life-threatening situation.
 We rely on first responders to keep the public at a safe distance before we can arrive to de-energize the line and get to work.
 Additionally, governmental agencies are tasked with clearing roadways of debris to ensure traffic flow within the community after a storm.
 Unfortunately, downed lines from the various utilities across the state hinder this process.
 Because electrical facilities can be dangerous, we assist governmental agencies with this road clearing process.

 In order to respond in a time of crisis, we need to ensure that our restoration workers are in a safe environment.
 When crews are on the side of a busy thoroughfare, law enforcement will often be on the scene protecting the work site from oncoming traffic.
 Most recently, during Hurricane Irma, law enforcement would sometimes escort crews from staging sites to the epicenter of damage.
 This would help the restoration workers respond safely and as quickly as possible and get the lights back on faster for customers.

 Hurricane Irma restoration in Lake City

 Palm Beach County Sheriffs escort our bucket trucks in West Palm Beach